-Despite its name, a raccoon dog, a.k.a.
-Nyctereutes procyonoides, is neither a raccoon nor a dog, but it does belong to the canid family, which is a lineage that includes dogs, wolves, and foxes.
-Five subspecies of raccoon dogs exist, including a Japanese species called Nyctereutes procyonoides viverrinus, or tanuki.
-Here are some fascinating facts about the adorable omnivorous creatures that are found in forests, wetlands, farmlands, and urban areas.
+Despite its name, a raccoon dog is neither a raccoon nor a dog, but it does belong to the canid family, the lineage that includes dogs, wolves, and foxes.
+Here are some fascinating facts about the adorable omnivorous creatures that are found in forests, wetlands, farmlands, and urban areas from Sweden to Japan.

-Similar to the Maneki Neko cat, for centuries the Japanese have associated tanukis with magical folklore and luck.
+For centuries, Japanese people have associated tanukis with magical folklore and luck.
 Referred to as "bake-danuk," these mythical tanukis are mischievous shapeshifters.
 One exaggerated feature is the tanuki’s giant scrotum, which represents good luck with money.
 In cartoons, paintings, and commercials, this part of the animal's anatomy is often illustrated as a pair of “money bags.”
 The enlarged testes represent good luck with money, more so than anything sexual.
 Tanuki totems are placed inside businesses to bring money.

 If you remember the 1990 Nintendo game Super Mario Bros.
 3 (which originated in Japan), Mario can put on a Tanooki Suit and transform into a raccoon-like animal that’s able to fly.
 It turns out that Mario is one of those magical raccoon dogs.